gisma/uavRst/README.md

 ## CRAN

-The CRAN checks are passing and now it is only a question of documentation until it will be submitted... nevertheless it runs fine for now ...
+The CRAN checks are passing - so it is only a question of documentation and time until it will be submitted... however it runs fine for now ...

 To install from ```github```  you need to have installed the ```devtools``` package.